-This methodology defines industry risk exposure as medium by default in accordance with the activity-based approach.
-The exposure might be corrected based on the regional and industry specific or type of legal entity.
+This methodology defines industry risk exposure as medium by default, implying the possibility of adjusting the exposure based on the analyst's expert opinion.
+The exposure might be corrected, taking into account the regional and industry specific or type of legal entity.

+Policies & nrogrammes

-Polici Policies & programmes There is a publicly available charter of the Company The Company has regulations on the general meetings of shareholders The Company has a dividend policy Reporting Beneficial owners of the Company are publicly disclosed There are no offshore companies in the corporate structure of the Company The results of shareholders' general meetings are publicly available Performance Assessment of the ownership structure The Company ensures equal and fair conditions for all shareholders in realizing their rights
+.
+01101 es a programmes There is a publicly available charter of the Company The Company has regulations on the general meetings of shareholders The Company has a dividend policy Reporting Beneficial owners of the Company are publicly disclosed There are no offshore companies in the corporate structure of the Company The results of shareholders' general meetings are publicly available Performance Assessment of the ownership structure The Company ensures equal and fair conditions for all shareholders in realizing their rights